 In most Web2 applications, social authentication is triggered by either a pop-up or a redirect to the user-selected provider.
 For most application users, social authentication is a familiar, seamless, and easy way to onboard a new application without having to manage different identities for using different online applications.
 The downside is, this is a centralized system with a handful of organizations that wield the power of authenticating who you are.

-In Web3 ecosystem, the idea is to not have a single organization that owns the right to validate a user credentials but a federated or decentralized system of actors that work using blockchain like protocols to provide user authentication in a decentralized manner using encrypted, shard-ed keys which are not stored with any single entity.
-The onus is on the user to manage their secret keys and this is a big barrier to entry into Web3 for users that are typically used-to Web2 application like experience with easy password retrieval mechanisms.
+In the Web3 ecosystem, the idea is to not have a single organization that owns the right to validate user credentials but a federated or decentralized system of actors.
+These actors work via trustless protocols and cryptography for the verifying user's identity in a decentralized manner.
+These systems use encrypted, shard-ed keys which are not stored with any single entity.
+The onus is on the user to manage their secret keys and this is a big barrier to entry into Web3 for users that are typically used to Web2 application-like experience with easy password retrieval mechanisms.